AndReGeist/wandb_cluster/README.md

 Research on optimizing ML models with many parameters is **significantly more efficient** if we...
+- Automate logging, analyzing experiments, and parameter search using e.g. weights and biases
-- Offload computation to a cluster, to be able to scale computation
+- Offload computation to a compute cluster, to be able to scale computation
-- Automize logging and analyzing experiments using e.g. weights and biases

 This repository provides Python and Shell script to run experiments on a HPC cluster using [wandb](https://wandb.ai/site) to log and analyze experiments.
-As ML example, Neural ODE regression is chosen using JAX, Diffrax, Equinox, and Optax.
+As ML example, supervised neural ODE regression is chosen using JAX, Diffrax, Equinox, and Optax.

+For a brief introduction to using W&B on a cluster, I recommend the following [video](https://www.youtube.com/watch?v=LRmnr3LMS-4).

 # Weights and biases
-[Weights and biases](https://wandb.ai/site), aka wandb, is a platform for ML research that allows to:
+[Weights and biases](https://wandb.ai/site), aka W&B, is a platform for ML research that allows to:
-- Track experiments
+- Track experiments (configurations, objective values)
 - Visualize the training process online (e.g. objective functions and gradients)
+- Track data sets and models
+- Automate parameter search
 - Share results with a team
-- Log data sets
-- Automize hyper-parameter search

 [Click here](https://theaisummer.com/weights-and-biases-tutorial/) for a brief introduction to wandb.
 To use wandb you need to:
 1) Create a free account (e.g. with an academic license)